gnomestack/dotnet/bcl/src/Extensions.Secrets.Abstractions/README.md

 # GnomeStack.Extensions.Secrets.Abstractions

-## Description

-Provides abstractions for Secret Vaults.

-## License
+Provides abstractions for secret vaults to enable switching out vaults in an application and provides a default null provider.

-MIT
+MIT License